Leicestershire 101-200

 is this two page vellum document dated 20 December 1849 and containing no

 less than three signatures of members of the then Aristocracy.
-The document
+The document contains

-inches.
-It is between The Right Honourable William Francis Spencer Ponsonby
+It is between The Right Honourable William Francis Spencer Ponsonby Baron De Mauley, The

-Baron De Mauley, The Right Honourable Edward Ellice, The Right Honourable
+Right Honourable Edward Ellice, The Right Honourable Frederic James Viscount

-Frederic James Viscount Melbourne, Baron Beanvale, Thomas Webster and William
+Melbourne, Baron Beanvale, Thomas Webster and

-1 acre, 9 roods and 22 perchase called Lower Spittle lease, Year Spittle
+containing 1 acre, 9 roods and 22 perchase called

-Lease and Further Spittle Lease situated and being in Melton Mawbray in the
+and being in Melton Mawbray in the County of

-three wax seals and signatures of Baron De Mauley, Viscount Melbourne and The
+wax seals and signatures of Baron De Mauley,

-of signatures from members of the aristocracy. |
+members of the aristocracy. |

 Ponsonby |